duanbiao2000/obsidianDoc/Extras/textgenerator/templates/default/rewrite.md

 ---
 promptId: rewrite
 aliases: ✏️ Rewrite, Paraphrase
-description: select a content and it will be rewriten.
+summary: select a content and it will be rewriten.
 author: Noureddine
 tags: writing
 version: 0.0.1